-I know they’ll eventually talk about work or business because in today’s world we closely identify with what we do.
+I know they will eventually talk about work or business because in today’s world we closely identify with what we do.

 When they bring up their business, I simply say, “I have a great email newsletter (or private Facebook group) where I share tips on branding, marketing, and persuasion to generate leads and grow your business online…would you like to check it out?”

-I’ve had very few people say no since I’ve started doing this a couple months ago.
+I have had very few people say no since I have started doing this a couple months ago.
 I like this technique because it’s very natural, and it doesn’t feel “salesy” or “spammy.”
 The most important thing is to keep my pipeline full of new Facebook friends.
 Inconsistency is the killer momentum with this strategy.

 What is your favorite book right now, and why?

 My favorite book right now is Magnetic Sponsoring by Mike Dillard.

 I like it because it is a comprehensive blueprint for online attraction marketing.
 I literally finished it in one night, and I reread sections of it often so that I make sure my actions are on track.
 I use it as a physical road map to my marketing successes.
 In my opinion, it should be a required read for everyone who enters the industry.